 With climate change gaining increasing attention worldwide, Renewable Energy Certificates will no longer be a mere differential: they will become a basic consumer requirement.
 This is why certificates can boost the development of renewable energy projects.

-Almost 10,000 Comerc Renewable Energy Certificates have been issued since 2011, avoiding more than 6 million tons of CO2 emissions
+Almost 10,000 Comerc Renewable Energy Certificates have been issued since 2011, avoiding about 5 million tons of CO2 emissions